 (c) If there is no concurrence as referred to in paragraph (b), the king or queen, principal traditional leader or senior traditional leader, as the case may be, must submit the names of the persons who were nominated for selection as contemplated in paragraph (a) to the Premier concerned and the Premier must, after consultation with such leader and the forum referred to in paragraph (a), select the required number of members as contemplated in subsection (2)(c)(i).

-(4) (a) The term of office of the members of the kingship or queenship council, principal traditional council or traditional council, excluding the king or queen, principal traditional leader or senior traditional leader, is not more than five years and must be aligned to the term of office of the National House: Provided that, notwithstanding anything to the contrary contained in any law, the term of any kingship or queenship council, principal traditional council or traditional council that was established and constituted prior to the commencement of this Act, will expire on 31 March 2017: Provided further that any term of office of any such council reconstituted or established after the commencement of this Act, shall expire every five years on 31 March, calculated from 31 March 2017.
+(4)

 (i) The term of office of the members of a traditional council, excluding the senior traditional leader, is not more than five years and must be aligned to the term of office of the National House: Provided that, notwithstanding anything to the contrary contained in any law, the term of any traditional council that was established and constituted prior to the commencement of this Act, will expire on 31 March 2022: Provided further that any term of office of any such council constituted or established after the commencement of this Act, shall expire every five years on 31 March, calculated from 31 March 2022.